Different Types of Roof Tiles: Which One is Best for Your Home?

 4. Metal Roof Tiles

-Metal tiles offer a modern roofing solution and are often made from materials like steel, aluminium, or zinc.
+Metal roof tiles offer a modern roofing solution and are often made from materials such as steel, aluminium, or zinc.
 These tiles are lightweight, easy to install, and ideal for homes with contemporary designs.

 Metal Roof Tiles